owlbarn/tutorial/book/diffequation/README.md

           and type solve_output = M.arr * M.arr)
 ```

+### Features and Limits

 Hope that you have gotten the gist of how to use `Owl-ode`.

-A general introduction of Owl-ODE.
 Its functionality and limit.

-The methods we have introduced are all included.
+The methods we have introduced are all included:
+The interfaces

 Install

-### Choose ODE solvers

-Question: "why cannot I just use a 'best' solver for all the questions?"

-Introduce various solvers in Owl-ODE with examples to show their pros and cons.
+Limit
+Explicit vs Implicit

-## Solvers in Action
+## Stiffness

-Examples.
-A LOT of examples.

 Explain stiff vs. non-Stiff

-### Solve Stiff ODEs

 For some ODE problems, the step size taken by the solver is forced down to an unreasonably small level in comparison to the interval of integration, even in a region where the solution curve is smooth.
 These step sizes can be so small that traversing a short time interval might require millions of evaluations.
 This can lead to the solver failing the integration, but even if it succeeds it will take a very long time to do so.
 Equations that cause this behaviour in ODE solvers are said to be stiff.
 (Copy alert)

-REFER: matlab doc
+**van der Pol Equation**

+Sundails and odepack

+### Solve Stiff ODEs

+example code and illustration

 ### Solve Non-stiff ODEs

-REFER: matlab doc
+example code and illustration

+## Choose ODE solvers

+Question: "why cannot I just use a 'best' solver for all the questions?"

+Introduce various solvers in Owl-ODE and states their pros and cons.

 ## Exercise